wellcomecollection/docs/rfcs/046-born-digital-iiif/README.md

 ### Manifest items property can take any resource

-The simples thing would be to allow the `manifest.items` property to contain resources that were not canvases - like this (massively simplified):
+The simplest thing would be to allow the `manifest.items` property to contain resources that were not canvases - like this (massively simplified):

 ```json
 {